romainrbr/flipchair/GITHUB_CHANGELOG.md

 * [Lawnchair] Reimplement Favorite application label
 * [Lawnchair] Hotseat positioning with favorite icon label enabled placed the same even if label is disabled
 * [Lawnchair] Hotseat background now have a reasonably sized margin compared to D2
-* [Lawnchair] Qsb sizing now correctly estimate the width based on workspace
+* [Lawnchair] Qsb sizing now correctly estimate the width based on width of the app/widget layout or DeviceProfile on device with inlined Qsb

 ### Development 2